 - Engaging local and state government representatives and work to align sustainable development objectives with them

-- establishing a full time medical and ambulance facility, paramedics and a doctor to serve both the project and support the community.
+- Establishing a full time medical and ambulance facility, paramedics and a doctor to serve the employees and contractors at the project.

 We strive to leave a lasting legacy for local communities long after our mining activities have ceased.
 For us it’s about respecting the people and areas that supported our operations.
 We consider the entire life cycle of our mines, including the post-mine transition.
 This forward-thinking approach is not only important for local communities; it helps Endeavour identify and reduce social, environmental and financial risks and liabilities.